 The authority of school officials extends beyond the school day.
 Any misconduct on or off school property that directly relates to and adversely affects the welfare and morale of the school is within the scope of authority of school officials.
 The following list of student offenses and disciplinary actions has been prepared for the information of Twinsburg students and their parents.
 To a great extent the list is general in nature.
 Specific disciplinary action will depend on the severity of the offense and the violator's previous behavior.
 The list does not attempt to include all possible offenses or disciplinary actions, and does not imply that an offense not listed will not receive appropriate disciplinary action.
 Also, it is often appropriate to employ more than one disciplinary action at a time.
 Repeated violations will warrant increasing intervention, prevention, and/or discipline, including possible recommendation for expulsion and referral to the Student Resource Officer.
-Twinsburg Schools will employ the use of Restorative Practices in conjunction with discipline actions.
+Twinsburg City School District will employ verbal warnings through suspension, in conjunction with Restorative Practices.
 The purpose of the Restorative Practices process is the improvement of citizenship in an individual student resulting in the enhancement of the overall quality of life.
 It is designed to help students take responsibility for their actions, recognize that their conduct caused harm to others, make amends, and reintegrate into the community.

-POSSIBLE DISCIPLINARY ACTIONS AND RESTORATIVE PRACTICES
+POSSIBLE DISCIPLINARY ACTIONS: